The debate between Harris and Trump wasn’t close — and 4 other takeaways

 CNN said it was going to leave the fact checking to the candidates during the June debate between Trump and Biden.

 ABC took a different approach.
-Moderators David Muir and Lindsay Davis interjected with fact checks four times – all were of Trump.
+Moderators David Muir and Linsey Davis interjected with fact checks four times — all were of Trump.

 That was not a reflection of bias; it was because of just how many things Trump said there were blatantly false, like on crime statistics, the dogs and cats conspiracy and the 2020 election.